agabor/docs/_includes/php/push-notifications.md

 *   **`channels`**: An array of the channels to which a device is currently subscribed.
 *   **`timeZone`**: The current time zone where the target device is located.
 This value is synchronized every time an `Installation` object is saved from the device _(readonly)_.
 *   **`deviceType`**: The type of device, "ios" or "android" _(readonly)_.
-*   **`installationId`**: Unique Id for the device used by Parse _(readonly)_.
+*   **`installationId`**: Unique Id for the device used by MSG _(readonly)_.
 *   **`deviceToken`**: The Apple generated token used for iOS devices _(readonly)_.

 ## Sending Pushes

-There are two ways to send push notifications using Parse: [channels](#using-channels) and [advanced targeting]({{ site.baseUrl }}/php/guide/#using-advanced-targeting).
+There are two ways to send push notifications using MSG: [channels](#using-channels) and [advanced targeting]({{ site.baseUrl }}/php/guide/#using-advanced-targeting).
 Channels offer a simple and easy to use model for sending pushes, while advanced targeting offers a more powerful and flexible model.
 Both are fully compatible with each other and will be covered in this section.

-You can view your past push notifications on the Parse Dashboard push console for up to 30 days after creating your push.
+You can view your past push notifications on the MSG Dashboard push console for up to 30 days after creating your push.
 For pushes scheduled in the future, you can delete the push on the web console as long as no sends have happened yet.
 After you send the push, the web console shows push analytics graphs.

 ### Using Channels